 The Tool consists primarily of three sections: 1) HRDD in Syria, including its importance and its components; 2) the governing international legal frameworks; and 3) the HRDD Tool.
-The legal section provides an overview of the international legal frameworks, including international humanitarian law and international human rights law, that govern key human rights issues that may arise in humanitarian operations in Northwest Syria, mainly the territories outside the control of the Syrian government.
+The legal section provides an overview of the international legal frameworks, including international humanitarian law and international human rights law, that govern key human rights issues that may arise in humanitarian operations in Syria.
 It also addresses the legal responsibility of humanitarian NGOs to respect international law and human rights.

-In order to develop an HRDD Tool that addresses the unique situation in Northwest Syria, the desk research phase of the project mapped out the available literature on the impact of humanitarian operations on human rights in the region in the past decade.
+The desk research phase of the project mapped out the available literature on the impact of humanitarian operations on human rights in the region in the past decade.
 Available work focusses primarily on the issue of HLP rights violations and the protection from sexual exploitation and abuse and sexual harassment (PSEAH) in humanitarian settings.
-The issue of HLP rights has become increasingly a point of focus given the mass displacement into and out of the region during the years of the conflict.
-Tools such as the ‘Housing, Land and Property Rights in Shelter: Due Diligence Guidelines (Shelter Cluster)’ were developed to encourage humanitarian NGOs to avoid infringing on HLP rights in their projects.
+The issue of HLP rights has become increasingly a point of focus given the mass displacement into and out of the country during the years of the conflict.
+Tools such as the โHousing, Land and Property Rights in Shelter: Due Diligence Guidelines (Shelter Cluster)โ were developed to encourage humanitarian NGOs to avoid infringing on HLP rights in their projects.[4]

-However, in order to provide a more comprehensive HRDD Tool, the literature review was supplemented with six interviews with leading Syrian NGOs in the Northwest who also have a wide expertise in the field.
+However, in order to provide a more comprehensive HRDD Tool, the literature review was supplemented with six interviews with leading Syrian NGOs in Northwest Syria who also have a wide expertise in the field.
 The interviews helped to identify the parameters of a sample to study and on which to build the tool.
-The sample includes examining a number of possible human rights risks including: HLP rights, PSEAH, rights linked to harm to the environment, health and education related rights, children rights, and issues related to discrimination and community engagement.
+The sample includes examining a number of possible human rights risks including: HLP rights, SEAH, rights linked to harm to the environment, health and education related rights, children rights, and issues related to discrimination and community engagement.
 These issues were investigated in five sectors: Shelter, Protection, Healthcare, Education, and WASH.
+The revised version expanded the substantive scope to include three additional sectors: Food Security, Nutrition, and Early Recovery, based on consultations with Syrian humanitarian practitioners conducted JanuaryโFebruary 2026.

 4. Global Shelter Cluster, Housing, Land and Property Rights in Shelter: Due Diligence Guideline (2024) available at <https://sheltercluster.s3.eu-central-1.amazonaws.com/public/docs/hlp_xb_turkey_due_diligence_guidelines_final.pdf>